Shogoki/mushroom-classifier/frontend/ApiClient/README.md

 ### publishing

-First build the package than run ```npm publish```
+First build the package then run ```npm publish dist``` (don't forget to specify the `dist` folder!)

 ### consuming

-navigate to the folder of your consuming project and run one of next commando's.
+Navigate to the folder of your consuming project and run one of next commands.

 _published:_

 ```
-npm install @skraus/mushroom-api-client@0.0.1-SNAPSHOT.201812241121 --save
+npm install @skraus/mushroom-api-client@0.0.1-SNAPSHOT.201812241310 --save
 ```

-_unPublished (not recommended):_
+_without publishing (not recommended):_

 ```
-npm install PATH_TO_GENERATED_PACKAGE --save
+npm install PATH_TO_GENERATED_PACKAGE/dist --save
 ```

 _using `npm link`:_

-In PATH_TO_GENERATED_PACKAGE:
+In PATH_TO_GENERATED_PACKAGE/dist:
 ```
 npm link
 ```

 In your project:
 ```
-npm link @skraus/mushroom-api-client@0.0.1-SNAPSHOT.201812241121
+npm link @skraus/mushroom-api-client
 ```

+__Note for Windows users:__ The Angular CLI has troubles to use linked npm packages.
+Please refer to this issue https://github.com/angular/angular-cli/issues/8284 for a solution / workaround.
+Published packages are not effected by this issue.

+#### General usage

 In your Angular project: